semojs/semo/packages/cli/PRINCIPLE.md

-# Zignis principle
+# Semo principles

-## Command line tool is useful
+## Efficiency

-- Make development faster
+- Make development faster and easier
-- Make daily operation efficient
+- Make daily operation more efficient

-## 3 layers command line tool structure
+## Consistency

 - Core commands
 - Npm commands
 - Application commands

-If we run our business in MicroService, there are a lot of services for one application.
-Consistant command line tool may help us more.
+They are all same style.
+If we run business in micro-service, there are a lot of services for one application.
+Consistant command line tools may help us more.

-## Extensible
+## Flexibility

 - We can share
-- We can override other's plugin temporary or permanent
+- We can override other plugins temporary or permanent
 - We can hook in
 - We can config